aaronmsoto/sustainability-demos/carbon-accounting-demos/demo01-aws-carbon-data-lake/README.md

 **Demo Architecture Created...**

 ![Demo Architecture Overview](assets/imgs/demo01_architecture-overview.png)

+**Expected Costs and Other Notes**
+Performing the steps in this demo will result in costs expected to be less than $1.
+This demo is for instructional purposes only and the open-source NYC YellowCab data is augmented with fictitious vehicle data for the purposes of the demo.

 ## Section 01: S3 Bucket Setup and Source Data Transfer to LANDING Zone
 **Source Data:** New York City YellowCab ride records for 2022\